Belarus diverts plane to arrest journalist | DW | 23.05.2021

-The Ryanair jet was en route to Lithuania when it was forced to land in Belarus, where authorities arrested a journalist critical of Lukashenko's government.
+The Ryanair jet was en route to Lithuania when it was forced to land in Belarus, where authorities arrested a blogger critical of Lukashenko's government.
 Officials have slammed the "unprecedented" move.

 The journalist was reportedly en route from Greece to Lithuania when the plane he was on was forced to land in Belarus

-A Belarusian journalist and opposition activist was held at an airport in Minsk after his Lithuania-bound flight was forced to land.
+A Belarusian journalist and opposition activist, Roman Protasevich, was held at an airport in Minsk after his Lithuania-bound flight was forced to land on Sunday.

 Opposition figures swiftly criticized the move, which they said was a bid by the government of longtime leader Alexander Lukashenko to clamp down on critical voices.